faustozamparelli/faustozamparelli/README.md

 </table>

 ## About me:
-I am a full-stack developer located in Rome Italy, my main focus is web-developement and AI.
-I am studing Applied Computer Science and Artificial Intelligence at Sapienza University.
+- I am a full-stack developer located in Rome Italy, my main focus is web-developement and AI.
-I have been passionate about technology my hole life.
-My life motto is: "Love what you do, Do what you love".
+- I am studing Applied Computer Science and Artificial Intelligence at Sapienza University but I have been passionate about technology my hole life.
+- My life motto is: "Love what you do, Do what you love".
 I aspire to leave this word a better place than I was born in, to experiences as much as possible, live in the present, be energetic and positively affect as many people as I can while I am here.

 ## Tools up my sleeve:
 <img align="left" alt="Python" width="50px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-plain.svg" />